dazinator/DataFlow/docs/guides/contributors/coding_standards.md

-# Getting Started with DataFlow Codebase
+# Getting Started with Codebase

-This guide provides essential coding standards and patterns for working with the DataFlow codebase.
-These standards apply to both research and implementation work.
+This guide provides essential coding standards and patterns for working with the codebase.

 ---

 ## C# Coding Style

-DataFlow follows modern C# practices and conventions:
+The solution follows modern C# practices and conventions:

 ### Namespace and Type Declarations
-- Use **file-scoped namespaces** (`namespace Uniun.DataFlow;`)
+- Use **file-scoped namespaces** (e.g `namespace Foo;`)
 - Use **var** for local variable declarations when type is apparent
 - Prefer **expression-bodied members** where appropriate
 - Use **implicit object creation** when type is apparent (`new()`)